mengzzz0628/syllabus.space/README.md

 *   perl runserver.pl   # smart enough to figure out whether it is running on syllabus.space domain (where it should use hypnotoad).  use 'p' to force production mode

-now point a firefox to http://syllabus.test (not Chrome!).  when done, just ^C out of runserver.pl .
+now point your firefox browser to `http://syllabus.test`.  (do not use Chrome!).  when done, just ^C out of runserver.pl .
 If you want to remove error messages, use 'p' for production mode.

 ### Real Operation